Shannon Callows

 The Shannon Callows (Caladh na Sionainne) are areas of flat land along the shores of the River Shannon.
 These areas lie between Athlone in County Westmeath, where the river flows out of Lough Ree, and Portumna in County Galway, where it enters Lough Derg, in central Ireland.
-The shallow grade of the river here results in occasional flooding of the Callows.
+The shallow grade of the river here results in occasional flooding of the callows.

 Etymology

-The name "callows" is an anglicisation of the Irish word caladh which means "water meadows".
+The Hiberno-English word "callow" is an anglicisation of the Irish word caladh, which means "flood-meadow".

 Protection

-The Callows are a classified as a Special Area of Conservation (SAC).
+The Shannon Callows are a classified as a Special Area of Conservation (SAC).
 The Irish Wildlife Trust has a "callow reserve" on Bullock Island in County Offaly.
 The SAC covers an area of 59 km2.